 There are many such questions that people must ask, but often, they don’t!
 They flow with the tide.
 Many people use very absurd logic to justify a purchase.
 I choose to believe you are not one of them.

 I believe you are a seeker, and you want answers that can give you absolute clarity on any subject.
-This writeup will clarify all your doubts and answer everything you need to know about a VPN.
+This writeup will clarify all your doubts and answer everything you need to know about a Virtual Private Network.

 So, before I start, let me give you a sneak peek of the questions that I will address in this blurb.
 It will be lengthy, but the time you spend here will help you to make an informed decision.